rhayes777/PyAutoFit/README.md

 Of course, fitting two Gaussians is a fairly trivial model-fitting problem that does not require **PyAutoFit**.
 Nevertheless, the example above illustrates how one can break a model-fitting task down with **PyAutoFit**, an approach which is crucial for the following software packages:

-- PyAutoLens(https://github.com/Jammy2211/PyAutoLens) - Software for fitting galaxy-galaxy strong gravitational lensing systems.
+- [PyAutoLens](https://github.com/Jammy2211/PyAutoLens) - Software for fitting galaxy-galaxy strong gravitational lensing systems.
 In this example, a 5-phase **PyAutoFit** pipeline performs strong lens modeling using 10 different model components producing models with 20-40 parameters.

+## Yet Another Probablistic Programming Language?

+There already exist many options for incorporating Bayesian inference techniques into model fitting problems, such as [PyMC3](https://github.com/pymc-devs/pymc3) and [STAN](https://github.com/stan-dev/stan).
+These packages allow simple models to be quickly defined, parametrized and fitted to data.

+**PyAutoFit** focuses on complex model-fitting tasks, where many models parameterized in different ways are fitted.
+This problem necessiates model-fitting pipelines like that shown in the example above.
+If you're problem doesn't require such complex model fitting, you probably don't need to use **PyAutoFit**!

 ## Features